ahmedshahriar/ahmedshahriar/README.md

 ### Ongoing Project

-I am currently working on **BDNewsToday** - it is a Bangla News aggregator mobile Application like Feedly or UpWire News.
+**BDNewsToday** - a Bangla News aggregator mobile Application like Feedly or UpWire News.
 It gathers news from the most popular newspapers and Youtube News channels from Bangladesh.
-As of December 2021, It reached **12k+** downloads worldwide. (**4.6** ratings, daily 1k+ active users)
+(12k+ downloads, 1k+ daily active users)

 I highly appreciate it if you check the app and send me feedback.
 Download from here